diogoaurelio/schedoscopeWiki/Oozie-Transformations.md

 # Summary

 With Oozie transformations, one can compute views with Oozie workflows.
-Oozie workflows can be parameterized with `${parameter}; the values for these parameters can be passed using the `.configureWith()` clause.
+Oozie workflows can be parameterized with `${parameter}`-style placeholders; values for these parameters can be passed using the `.configureWith()` clause.

 # Syntax